matrix-org/matrix.org/content/blog/2025/11/2025-11-19-exclude-insecure-devices.md

 As Andy also mentions in his talk, Element is planning to change the defaults in its clients to follow MSC4153’s recommendations to exclude non-cross-signed devices in **April 2026**.
 In preparation, the Element clients will very soon start to force users to verify their own devices so that those users are not shut out come April.

 If you are a client developer, we encourage you to take a similar approach of encouraging users to verify their devices, so that they are not excluded from the conversation as the ecosystem moves towards MSC4153 compliance.
-And if you are a user, make sure your devices are verified\!
+And if you are a user, make sure your devices are verified!